 2. Reve en Vert

 Vibe: Upscale urban cool boutique with a slight leaning towards Scandi-chic.
 For women only.

 Brands: Hare + Hart, the Sway, Pamela Love, Svilu, Christopher Raeburn, Bamford and more, as well as eco-beauty, too!

-Best for: Buying investment pieces, like jackets and jumpers to last a lifetime
+Best for: Active and yoga wear, as well as buying investment pieces, like jackets and jumpers to last a lifetime

 Ethics: Heavily into organic cottons and sustainable materials like silk and organic cotton, but fur and leather are included so long as it can be considered ‘organic’ or recycled.
 A pale shade of green, high on sleek style and slow fashion.

 3. Vegan Style